Phyks/ampache_react/README.md

 ## Trying it out

-Just drop this repo in a location served by a webserver and head your browser to the correct URL :)
+Just drop this repo in a location served by a webserver, make your webserver serve the `public` folder and head your browser to the correct URL :)

 Or you can use the [hosted version](https://phyks.github.io/ampache_react/).